AhmedAlfahdi/Mech.Eng.Hub/README.md

 # The Mechanical Engineering Hub

 Opinionated list of things I wish I knew when I started my journey in Mechanical Engineering.
 This is a living document and will be updated as I learn more.
 If you have any suggestions, feel free to open an issue.
+>[!NOTE]
+> I choose the list based on my taste and experince with one goal in mind: to make a list of the best of the best only.
+Quality over quantity.
+Inspired by [awesome-mecheng](https://github.com/m2n037/awesome-mecheng?tab=readme-ov-file#for-cad).

 ## Table of Contents